kiwilan/unplugin-svg-transformer/README.md

 ## Features

 - 🟨 [unplugin](https://github.com/unjs/unplugin): [Vite](https://vitejs.dev/), [Rollup](https://rollupjs.org/guide/en/), [Webpack](https://webpack.js.org/), [esbuild](https://esbuild.github.io/) support
-- 🔥 Hot reloading when SVG updated
+- 🪄 Not a SVG loader, but a SVG transformer
-- 🤙🏻 Reactivity option
+- 🔥 Hot reloading when SVG added or removed
 - 🗃️ Index to list all SVG to import them easily
 - 🗂 Seperated cache SVG files
 - 🚚 Can be import into any JS / TS file to be use as a SVG loader